 Timing of Typhoon Season: A Deeper Look at the Peak

-The core typhoon season is generally recognized as running from May through October, with a pronounced peak in activity from July to September.
-However, this window is not static.
-The Northwestern Pacific is unique in that it can generate tropical cyclones in any month of the year, though activity drops significantly from December through April.
+The core typhoon season in the Northwestern Pacific is generally recognized as running from May through October, with a pronounced peak in activity from July to September.
+However, this window is not fixed; the region can generate tropical cyclones in any month of the year, though the frequency is significantly lower outside the primary season.

 The Monsoon Trough: The Birthplace of Typhoons